HubSpot WordPress Plugin: Full Customer & Order Sync

 snippet code — pre-dispatch glue

 // Pre-dispatch glue for webhook 55.
 Resolves contact_id (for the condition // check) AND builds the upsert input from WC billing data. $chain = $payload["args"][0] ?? []; $dealId = (string) ($chain["response"]["body"]["id"] ?? ""); $wcOrderId = (int) ( $chain["payload"]["_wc_order_id"] ?? $chain["payload"]["args"][0] ?? $chain["original_payload"]["args"][0] ??
-0 ); if (!$dealId || !$wcOrderId) { return ["_hubspot_contact_id" => "skip", "_hubspot_deal_id" => "", "inputs" => []]; } $order = wc_get_order($wcOrderId); if (!$order) { return ["_hubspot_contact_id" => "skip", "_hubspot_deal_id" => "", "inputs" => []]; } $alreadyAssociated = (bool) $order->get_meta("_hubspot_contact_deal_associated"); $userId = (int) $order->get_user_id(); $contactId = ""; if ($userId) { $contactId = (string) get_user_meta($userId, "_hubspot_contact_id", true); } if (!$contactId) { $contactId = (string) $order->get_meta("_hubspot_contact_id"); } if ($alreadyAssociated) { return [ "_hubspot_contact_id" => $contactId ?: "skip", "_hubspot_deal_id" => "", "inputs" => [], ]; } $email = strtolower(trim($order->get_billing_email())); $phone = preg_replace('/[^\d+]/', '', $order->get_billing_phone()); return [ "_hubspot_contact_id" => $contactId, // empty for new customer → condition is_empty passes "_hubspot_deal_id" => $dealId, "_wc_order_id" => (string) $wcOrderId, "_wc_user_id" => (string) $userId, "inputs" => [[ "idProperty" => "email", "id" => $email, "properties" => [ "email" => $email, "firstname" => trim($order->get_billing_first_name()), "lastname" => trim($order->get_billing_last_name()), "phone" => $phone, "company" => trim($order->get_billing_company()), "city" => trim($order->get_billing_city()), "country" => trim($order->get_billing_country()), "lifecyclestage" => "customer", ], ]], ];
+0 ); if (!$dealId || !$wcOrderId) { return ["_hubspot_contact_id" => "skip", "_hubspot_deal_id" => "", "inputs" => []]; } $order = wc_get_order($wcOrderId); if (!$order) { return ["_hubspot_contact_id" => "skip", "_hubspot_deal_id" => "", "inputs" => []]; } $alreadyAssociated = (bool) $order->get_meta("_hubspot_contact_deal_associated"); $userId = (int) $order->get_user_id(); $contactId = ""; if ($userId) { $contactId = (string) get_user_meta($userId, "_hubspot_contact_id", true); } if (!$contactId) { $contactId = (string) $order->get_meta("_hubspot_contact_id"); } if ($alreadyAssociated) { return [ "_hubspot_contact_id" => $contactId ?: "skip", "_hubspot_deal_id" => "", "inputs" => [], ]; } $email = strtolower(trim($order->get_billing_email())); $phone = preg_replace('/[^d+]/', '', $order->get_billing_phone()); return [ "_hubspot_contact_id" => $contactId, // empty for new customer → condition is_empty passes "_hubspot_deal_id" => $dealId, "_wc_order_id" => (string) $wcOrderId, "_wc_user_id" => (string) $userId, "inputs" => [[ "idProperty" => "email", "id" => $email, "properties" => [ "email" => $email, "firstname" => trim($order->get_billing_first_name()), "lastname" => trim($order->get_billing_last_name()), "phone" => $phone, "company" => trim($order->get_billing_company()), "city" => trim($order->get_billing_city()), "country" => trim($order->get_billing_country()), "lifecyclestage" => "customer", ], ]], ];

-HubSpot's contacts/batch/upsert silently ignores inline associations arrays.
-Only batch/create supports inline assoc — batch/upsert drops the field with no warning and returns 200 like nothing's wrong.
-The HubSpot docs don't surface this.
-This is why we need the follow-up PUT via chain link 14 instead of a single atomic call.
+associations arrays.
+Only batch/create supports inline assoc — batch/upsert drops the field with no warning and returns 200.
+This is why we need the follow-up PUT via chain link 14.3.3 — Post-dispatch glue: store contact_id (but NOT the assoc marker)

 snippet code — post-dispatch glue

-if ($responseCode < 200 || $responseCode >= 300) return; $data = json_decode($responseBody, true); $result = $data["results"][0] ?? []; $contactId = (string) ($result["id"] ?? ""); $wasNew = !empty($result["new"]); $orderId = (int) ($payload["_wc_order_id"] ??
+if ($responseCode < 200 || $responseCode >= 300) return; $data = json_decode($responseBody, true); $result = $data["results"][0] ?? []; $contactId = (string) ($result["id"] ?? ""); $orderId = (int) ($payload["_wc_order_id"] ??
 0); $userId = (int) ($payload["_wc_user_id"] ??
-0); if (!$contactId || !$orderId) return; $order = wc_get_order($orderId); if ($order) { $order->update_meta_data("_hubspot_contact_id", $contactId); $order->update_meta_data("_hubspot_contact_was_new", $wasNew ?
-"1" : "0"); $order->save(); } if ($userId) { update_user_meta($userId, "_hubspot_contact_id", $contactId); }
+0); if (!$contactId || !$orderId) return; $order = wc_get_order($orderId); if ($order) { $order->update_meta_data("_hubspot_contact_id", $contactId); $order->save(); } if ($userId) { update_user_meta($userId, "_hubspot_contact_id", $contactId); }

 3.4 — Wire as third chain target of Webhook 31 + opposite condition